Get your online insurance quote

 Car insurance is mandatory in Ontario and all drivers have to carry at least $200k in liability coverage.

-So to make sure you’re following all the Ontario car insurance rules, you must carry the following coverage on your policies:
+So to make sure you’re following all the Ontario car insurance rules and regulations, you must carry the following coverage on your policies:

 • Third party liability: Provides coverage if you’re responsible for property damage, injury, or death.